kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

 `AbstractDataset` is generically typed with an input data type for saving data, and an output data type for loading data.
 This typing is optional however, and defaults to `Any` type.

 The `_EPHEMERAL` boolean attribute in `AbstractDataset` indicates if a dataset is persistent.
-For example, in the case of [MemoryDataset](/kedro.io.MemoryDataset), it is set to True.
+For example, in the case of [MemoryDataset](/kedro.io.MemoryDataset), which is not persistent, it is set to True.
 By default, `_EPHEMERAL` is set to False.

 Here is an example skeleton for `ImageDataset`: